 Today The Classical Girl has once again put on her fiction writing cap.
 Now, if you read this August blog post of mine (http://www.theclassicalgirl.com/classical-girls-black-ivory-soul/), you’ll know what this is about.
 If you haven’t read that post, well, please go do that.
-Because that’s chapter one of Black Ivory Soul, my novel about a ballet dancer who’s set off to Africa for two years, more or less as a dare to herself, and to escape a problem back home.
-Of course she lands into a bigger problem here.
+Because that’s chapter one of A Dancer’s Guide to Africa, formerly titled Black Ivory Soul, my novel about a ballet dancer who’s set off to Africa for two years, joining the Peace Corps, largely to escape her sister’s bitter betrayal back home.
+Of course, over there in Gabon, she lands into bigger problems.

 Here’s chapter two; I’d love it if you gave it a read.
 Fiona, ever the fish out of water, is learning how to teach English.
 Or not.
 And make friends.
 Or not.

 Clicking on the link just below will display the text in a clean, pretty pdf style.
 Or read on, below, for the WordPress-formatted version (= ugly).

 Twelve Gabonese students regarded me as I approached the front of the classroom.
 Through the latticed walls that doubled as windows, I could see across the dusty courtyard into another classroom, where a fellow English-teaching trainee was performing the same show.
 I turned to face my students, adolescents in blue and white uniforms.
 They sat at their desks, eager and expectant, their hands folded on the wooden desktops.
 Aside from the shrieks of nearby roosters and the rattle of trucks over potholed roads, silence reigned.
 The girls’ dark eyes, fixed on me, seemed both innocent and worldly.
 The boys looked younger, painfully shy.
 Whenever they stood to speak, their hands swooped down to cup their genitals.